MassSMP/Mass/README.md

 * Do not re-name latest.jar, just get a new version, name it `latest.jar`, and then push.
 * Files are in sync with the Main server.
 Be careful.
+* symlink.rb is internal, don't touch it unless you know what you are doing.